<?xml version="1.0" encoding="UTF-8"?>

 <updated>2026-04-26T00:00:00.000Z</updated>

-<summary>A Codex workflow for generating editable HTML/CSS presentation decks, reviewing the source, cleaning up visuals, and exporting to HTML, PDF, or PPTX.</summary>
+<summary>An OpenAI Codex workflow for Codex presentation decks: generate editable HTML/CSS slides, review the source, clean up visuals, and export to HTML, PDF, or PPTX.</summary>

 </entry>